Nickelfox/FoxAPIKit/README.md

 ## Conclusion

-FoxAPIKit provide handful exprience to call APIs and reduce the development efforts while creating Network layer in your project.
+FoxAPIKit provide handful experience to call APIs and reduce the development efforts while creating Network layer in your project.